-- Wenz, Jäckle and Couper (2017) “Willingness to use mobile technologies for data collection in a probability household panel”, Understanding Society Working Paper 2017-10.
+- Wenz, Jäckle and Couper (in press) “Willingness to use mobile technologies for data collection in a probability household panel”, Survey Research Methods.

 Can we measure household spending with an app that respondents use to scan their shopping receipts or enter their purchases?